docker-library/docs/redmine/content.md

 When you start the `%%REPO%%` image, you can adjust the configuration of the instance by passing one or more environment variables on the `docker run` command line.

-### `REDMINE_DB_MYSQL` or `REDMINE_DB_POSTGRES`
+### `REDMINE_DB_MYSQL`, `REDMINE_DB_POSTGRES`, or `REDMINE_DB_SQLSERVER`

-These two variables allow you to set the hostname or IP address of the MySQL or PostgreSQL host, respectively.
-These values are mutually exclusive so it is undefined behavior if both are set.
-If neither variable is set, the image will fall back to using SQLite.
+These variables allow you to set the hostname or IP address of the MySQL, PostgreSQL, or Microsoft SQL host, respectively.
+These values are mutually exclusive so it is undefined behavior if any two are set.
+If no variable is set, the image will fall back to using SQLite.

 ### `REDMINE_DB_PORT`